-North Korea claims Otto Warmbier released on humanitarian grounds
+Ex-North Korea detainee Otto Warmbier has 'severe neurological injury'

 Three other US detainees

-Warmbier's release coincided with the arrival of day basketball star Dennis Rodman's latest visit to North Korea, though Michael Anton, a US national security spokesman, told CNN there is no connection between the two.
+Warmbier's release coincided with basketball star Dennis Rodman's latest visit to North Korea, though Michael Anton, a US national security spokesman, told CNN there is no connection between the two.

-When asked by reporters if he would bring up the cases of Warmbier and three other Americans detained in North Korea, Rodman said, "that's not my purpose right now ...
+When asked by reporters if he would bring up the cases of Warmbier and three other Americans detained in North Korea, Rodman said, "That's not my purpose right now. ...
 My purpose is to go over there and try to see if I can keep bringing sports to North Korea."

 The other Americans held by Pyongyang are Kim Sang Duk and Kim Hak-song, academics who worked at the Pyongyang University of Science and Technology, and businessman named Kim Dong Chul.